Casting a Historic Vote: Suffrage for Women in Illinois

 From attorney Ellen Martin, the first woman to vote in Illinois, to Ida B. Wells, a woman who did not let racism stop her voice, women’s suffrage has been a battle hard fought by a diverse group of activists in Illinois.

 This event is Free and Open to the public.
-For more information, please contact Anna Gray at email@example.com.
+For more information, please contact Chadwick W Boehlke at firstname.lastname@example.org.